Sharing and permissions in the SharePoint modern experience

 SharePoint groups are groupings of users tied to specific SharePoint sites.
 SharePoint groups are not shared across the site collection boundary although SharePoint groups are inherited by default by sub sites.

 SharePoint groups are provided by default by all SharePoint sites including modern team sites and communication sites.
-SharePoint groups may include specific users, Office 365 Groups, and security groups, and may also include both internal and external users as well, depending on tenant and site level configuration.
+SharePoint groups may include specific users and security groups, and may also include both internal and external users as well, depending on tenant and site level configuration.
 Since SharePoint groups are not shared across site collections, they cannot be used to provide unified access to groups of users across sites.

 With modern team sites, the underlying Office 365 Group should be favored for providing access to a given site.
 Communication sites may utilize Office 365 Groups although the underlying grouping is handled by SharePoint groups.